Costume-Quest-Modding/Costume-Quest-PC-Save-Editor/README.md

 A Python GUI save editor/viewer for the Costume Quest PC Steam release.
 Must use an existing save file otherwise saving is disabled.

 ## Current Features
-- Save As... to a .json or .txt file.
+- Save As... to a .json, .txt or a regular binary file.
 - Save Backups.
 - Light/Dark Mode toggle.